 We are delighted to welcome you onto the MIBTP programme which starts on Monday 27th September 2021.

-This page is constantly being updated to reflect the COVID19 situation; if you have any questions not covered on this page, please do contact the MIBTP team.
+This page is constantly being updated when new information becomes available; if you have any questions not covered on this page, please do contact the MIBTP team.

 Parking at the University of Warwick

 Pre-Arrival at the University of Warwick (non-Warwick students)